mf-luder/flactrack/README.md

 # flactrack

 Flactrack is a shell script for splitting single-file albums into tagged flac tracks using a cue file.
 It uses only the command line flac encoder/decoder and standard utilities, and is meant to be portable and robust.
-It supports the same set of input formats as the flac encoder.

 ## Usage